 - Peculiar style of speech, such as vague or unusual patterns of speaking, or rambling oddly during conversations

-Signs of schizotypal personality disorder, such as increased interest in solitary activities or a high level of social anxiety, may be seen in the teen years.
-The child may be an underperformer in school or appear socially out of step with peers, and as a result is often bullied or teased.
+Signs and symptoms of schizotypal personality disorder, such as increased interest in solitary activities or a high level of social anxiety, may be seen in the teen years.
+The child may be an underperformer in school or appear socially out of step with peers, which may result in teasing or bullying.

 Schizotypal personality disorder vs. schizophrenia